 They are created, and they should also die off so that new cells can take their place and grow.
 When that process is functioning normally, the body can enjoy good health from vibrant new cells.

 The research team also found that quercetin can kill highly aggressive leukemia cells.
-And these are strains of cells which have proven to be resistant to some of the most active anti-cancer drugs.
+And these are strains of cells that have proven to be resistant to some of the most active anti-cancer drugs.

 The cancer-fighting benefits of quercetin